709351575/Unity3D_Worms_Project/README.md

 # Round Switch

 In each round, the player can attack by either throwing a bomb or using Kamehameha.
 When the attack is over, switch to the other player's turn.
-You can refer to the file PlayerWeaponControl for detailed implementation.
+You can refer to the file *PlayerWeaponControl.cs* for detailed implementation.

 # The Character